Cap0n3/msdrums24/README.md

 ## Custom Forms - Easily handle forms

 This documentation details the implementation of a custom form using React, Material-UI and React-Hook-Form.
 It includes form definition, input component creation, and form submission handling.
-[Go here to learn more](./src/components/common/forms/README.md)
+[Go here to learn more about form creation.](./src/components/common/forms/README.md)

 ## Vite documentation